aryn-ai/sycamore/docs/source/index.rst

 ``/sycamore``

 4. Launch Sycamore.
-Conatainers will be pulled from DockerHub:
+Containers will be pulled from DockerHub:

-``Docker compose up --pull=always``
+``docker compose up --pull=always``

 5. The Sycamore demo query UI will be at localhost:3000

-You can next choose to run a demo that `prepares and ingests data from the Sort Benchmark website<docs/source/welcome_to_sycamore/get_started.md#demo-ingest-and-query-sort-benchmark-dataset>`_, [crawl data from a public website](docs/source/welcome_to_sycamore/get_started.md#demo-ingest-and-query-data-from-an-arbitrary-website), or write your own data preparation script.
+You can next choose to run a demo that [prepares and ingests data from the Sort Benchmark website](docs/source/welcome_to_sycamore/get_started.md#demo-ingest-and-query-sort-benchmark-dataset), [crawl data from a public website](docs/source/welcome_to_sycamore/get_started.md#demo-ingest-and-query-data-from-an-arbitrary-website), or write your own data preparation script.

 For more info about Sycamore’s data ingestion and preparation feature set, visit the [Sycamore documentation](docs/source/data_ingestion_and_preparation/data_preparation_concepts.md).